-E15.3 An employee is entitled to a period of unpaid special birth leave for the duration certified by a registered medical practitioner or registered health professional operating within their scope of practice as necessary.
+An employee is entitled to a period of unpaid special birth leave for the duration certified by a registered medical practitioner or registered health professional operating within their scope of practice as necessary.

-- E15.4 The employee must provide the head of service with notice that they are taking special birth leave.
-The notice must be given as soon as practicable (which may be after the leave has started); and should include the period, or expected period, of the leave. - E15.5 An employee must submit an application to the head of service for any period of special birth leave.
-Having considered the requirements of this clause the head of service must approve an employee's application to access special birth leave. - An employee who has given notice that special birth leave will be (or is being) taken must provide reasonable evidence of the purpose for taking leave.
+- E15.4 The employee must provide the Chief Executive with notice that they are taking special birth leave.
+The notice must be given as soon as practicable (which may be after the leave has started); and should include the period, or expected period, of the leave. - E15.5 An employee must submit an application to the Chief Executive for any period of special birth leave.
+Having considered the requirements of this clause the Chief Executive must approve an employee's application to access special birth leave. - An employee who has given notice that special birth leave will be (or is being) taken must provide reasonable evidence of the purpose for taking leave.
 This evidence may include a medical certificate from a registered medical practitioner or a registered health professional operating withing their scope of practice.